aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/charts/pivot-chart/_index.md

 1. Filtering: They provide filtering capabilities, allowing you to display only the data that meets certain criteria.

 <br>
 Pivot charts are commonly used in business intelligence and data analysis to provide a clear and concise visual summary of complex data sets.
-They are a powerful tool for making data-driven decisions.
+They are a powerful tool for making data‑driven decisions.

 ## How to add a PivotChart using Aspose.Cells